Home PFAS Lawsuits

 Thousands of lawsuits have been filed in the U.S. claiming that PFAS chemicals, which have been used in everything from cookware to firefighting foam, can cause serious health issues.
-Lawsuits say that contaminated drinking water and other forms of exposure caused cancer, liver damage and more.
+Lawsuits say that contaminated drinking water and other forms of exposure caused cancer, ulcerative colitis and more.

 See If You Qualify for a PFAS Lawsuit